New South Wales X200 class locomotive: Summary

-The X200 class must be considered largely successful, as they began to replace the various ageing steam shunting locomotives in various depots of the time.
+The X200 class was considered (by the NSWGR commissioners and workers) to be largely successful as they began to replace the various ageing steam shunting locomotives in various depots of the time.
 They were cleaner, more efficient to run, requiring less maintenance, and also giving locomotive crews more comfortable working conditions.
-Another indicator of the class' success is that several examples are still operational even today, at an age of around 45 years.
-Unfortunately, with the volatile and ever-changing nature of rail transport companies in the modern day, it is hard to keep a 100% accurate listing of their current owners and operational areas.
+Another indicator of the class's success is that several examples are still (as of November 2025) operational at an age of around 45 years.
+However, with the ever-changing nature of the rail fright industry in the 21st century, it is hard to keep a 100% accurate listing of their current owners and operational areas.

 There is a certain amount of confusion with the numbering in this class.
 The numbers specified above apply to the class when first issued to traffic.
 In later years a certain amount of number-swapping was carried out by workshops.
-The biggest confusion being X101 and X212 swapping numbers, being two completely different types of locomotive!
+The biggest confusion being X101 and X212 swapping numbers, being two completely different types of locomotive.
 X217 and X218 later became X117 and X118, confusing the matter further.
 It appears that members of the X200 class were indiscriminately re-numbered into the X100 series.
-Many other renumberings exist.
-For the purposes of research it is often easier to refer to individual locomotives by their numbers when first issued to traffic and to note any number changes in brackets as below.
+Many other examples of renumbering exist, for the purposes of research it is often easier to refer to individual locomotives by their numbers when first issued to traffic and to note any number changes in brackets as below.